 There are many benefits to be gained from LASIK surgery, including immediately treating issues that most people spend a lifetime working around.
 However, today we’d like to focus on one benefit in particular: the cost.

-When you’re starting out, glasses or contact lenses seem much cheaper than opting for LASIK.
-However, once you’ve been using them for more than a year, you’ll realize just how much you’re paying regularly.
-When you amortize that amount over a lifetime, getting LASIK surgery is a much cheaper and more reliable option than sticking with glasses or contact lenses.
+At first glance, glasses or contact lenses seem much cheaper than opting for LASIK.
+After a year, you’ll realize just how much you’re paying regularly.
+When you add up that amount over a lifetime, getting LASIK surgery is a much cheaper and more reliable option than sticking with glasses or contact lenses.

 Today, we’ll delve into the cost of each option, and show you everything you’ll need to decide for yourself.